flowground/amazonaws-com-cognito-idp-connector/README.md

 * `X-Amz-Signature` - _optional_
 * `X-Amz-SignedHeaders` - _optional_

+### UpdateResourceServer
-### Updates the name and scopes of resource server.
-All other fields are read-only.
+> Updates the name and scopes of resource server.
+All other fields are read-only.<br/>

 #### Input Parameters
 * `Action` - _required_